-ECD 201 Principles of Ethics & Leadership in Early Care & Education and issues and challenges of leadership in early care and education.
+ECD 201 Principles of Ethics & Leadership in Early Care & Education

+This course includes an overview of historical views of leadership and issues and challenges of leadership in early care and education.
 Emphasis is on current trends and issues.
 This course also reviews ethical principles as they relate to children, families, colleagues and the community and society.